 Together with leading accountancy and investment firm Smith & Williamson LLP and international employment law alliance Innangard and Innangard Executives, we have produced a survey on the global mobility issues faced by senior executives and firms, and welcome participation from both organisations with cross-border working arrangements and individual expatriates from across the globe.
 We will share our results with participants and hope to provide a useful analysis in future alerts and webinars.

-The survey can be accessed here and will be open for participation until 11 December 2020.
+The global mobility survey can be accessed here and will be open for participation until 11 December 2020.
 This survey can be shared with your wider networks if you consider you have contacts or colleagues that might be interested in participating.